 Science – all the circuitry pathways are covered with what we call myelin sheath – Myelin is an insulating layer, or sheath that forms around nerves, including those in the brain and spinal cord.
 So when I say ‘honing the skill set’; it essentially means adding more myelin on the circuit.

 Now apply simple logic to this – what do we do at our homes to avoid dust entering our beds or tables?
-We try to seal the doors and windows.
+We seal the doors and windows.
 What do we do if we have a cut in the wire somewhere?
 We tape it.
 We insulate anything and everything to avoid leakages.

 The heavier the insulation, the less chances of a leak – be it then dust, electric current, or water from a tank.
 Likewise, when we train for the skill set, we are essentially insulating the circuitry pathway so that there is no leakage.